How to Find Drug and Alcohol Rehabs in California

 Medication for depression or other problems, skilled therapy, and sharing of experience with other addicts are all part of treatment.

-Substance Addiction in California
+The State of Substance Addiction in California

 California is a 900-mile-wide paradise that provides many people with the ideal environment in which to commit to sobriety.
 It does, however, have its share of residents with substance misuse issues.
 In California, an estimated three million people abuse drugs and other addictive substances.
 Alcohol, marijuana, amphetamines, methamphetamines, prescription medications (including opioids), benzodiazepines, and heroin are among them.